So You Have Scalp Buildup: 8 Expert Ways To Get Rid Of The Gunk ASAP

 But, alas, it doesn't work for everyone.
 While helpful for some, witch hazel can actually cause increased inflammation and flakes for some dry- and sensitive-skinned folk.
 Know your limits here.

-Scalp buildup looks different on everyone—for some, it's itchy scales, while other scalps may feel tender and sore.
+Scalp buildup looks different on everyone—for some, it's itchy scales (see here for home remedies to ease an itchy scalp), while other scalps may feel tender and sore.
 Nonetheless, it's just as important to clear up, as you don't want gunk lingering on your scalp for too long.
 Try one of these above methods, and surely your clean, invigorated scalp will thank you.